 There are many styles and varieties.
 Individual and flare lashes are attached to one’s natural eyelashes, often at a salon by an Esthetician or trained specialist.
 Strip lashes on the other hand tend to be applied (doing it yourself) over the lash-line.
 Varieties include human hair and mink lashes which are more lightweight and natural in appearance.
 Faux mink and silk lashes are also available.
 Synthetic lashes are comparatively firmer, less expensive, and more voluminous.
 Double and 3D labeled eyelashes also indicate more volume.
 While most lashes tend to be full (designed for the entire eyelid), there are other types (e.g., corner, three quarter, and end) as well as lower lash (or bottom) styles.

-You have many false eyelash options from black owned makeup brands.
+You have MANY eyelash options from black owned makeup brands.
 Check out the company links below for additional details.

 - Coloured Raine offers over 25 styles of strip eyelashes, that are made in the USA and FDA approved.
 These include several styles of faux mink eyelashes with invisible bands and 100% silk eyelashes.